hyperledger/firefly/docs/tutorials/tokens/erc20.md

 ## Transfer tokens

 You may transfer tokens within a pool by specifying an amount and a destination understood by the connector (i.e. an Ethereum address).
-With a token contract deployed by the default token factory, only the owner of a token may transfer it away, but a different contract may define its own permission model.
+With a token contract deployed by the default token factory, only the owner of the tokens or another approved account may transfer their tokens, but a different contract may define its own permission model.

 #### Request
 `POST` `http://127.0.0.1:5000/api/v1/namespaces/default/tokens/transfers`